-“That’s something that’s repeated itself throughout my life,” says Cynthia.
+“That’s something that’s repeated itself throughout my life,” she says.
 “Always being on the periphery and looking at others having fun and just not feeling like I belonged, at all… That’s not to say that I was always antisocial or anything, I mean I certainly did play with the kids in the neighbourhood.
 But more often than not, I would just remove myself and stand outside of the circle.”

 She recalls an elementary school teacher approaching her and asking why she wasn’t playing with her classmates.
 Cynthia said, “I don’t belong with the other children,” which she now sees as a strong signal that something was wrong—but only detectable to adults who know what to watch for.

-In addition to feeling like an outsider, Cynthia started suffering from panic attacks.
+In addition to feeling like an outsider, she started suffering from panic attacks.
 She recounts an incident when she was eight years old, at a restaurant with her parents.
 “All of a sudden I felt like I was going to die and I needed to get out of there right away,” she says.
 “I had to get out of there and it was the scariest feeling ever… These panic attacks would just start happening at random.
 They got really, really bad, actually, later on in life, super-bad.
 I didn’t know what they were, I just felt like I had these episodes where I felt like I needed to get away from myself really fast or I was going to die.
 But I couldn’t get away from myself and I couldn’t get away from the feelings.”

 Deeper into the woods